Skip to main content

 Cookies are more diffcult to support in non-web applications.
 Headers, such as Authorization: Bearer, can be used in non-web applications.
 Such headers, however, are difficult to use and secure in a web browser.
 The web application needs to store these headers and attach these headers to all requests where headers are required.

-One option to send a JWT token with the request is for the API client to pass the JWT token as a cookie header with the name apimlAuthenticationToken:
+One option to send a JWT with the request is for the API client to pass the JWT as a cookie header with the name apimlAuthenticationToken:

 Example: